Female Peronist Party: Ideology

+Despite Evita’s public career, Perón’s unusual willingness to allow his wife to play such a role and the fact that his government enfranchised women nationally for the first time, it is more than fair to say that neither Perón nor Eva had any real feminist belief as it would normally be understood, nor is it realistic to imagine that they would have in light of their culture, background and experience.
+(In La razón de mi vida, Eva – or her ghostwriter – refers to feminists as ‘resentful women’ and says, ‘I wasn’t an old spinster, or ugly enough to occupy that kind of role.)
+However, Evita’s understanding was that women had to have better options in order to avoid being condemned to the type of life her mother had experienced.

+Those options were not especially to be found in a career outside the home: both the Peróns, like other Argentine analysts before them, believed that women should be able to remain at home rather than going out to work (where, if anything, they put downward pressure on wages by receiving less pay than men, and tended to ‘masculinise’ themselves, according to Evita).
+Thus, the solution was to increase men’s wages so that they would be able to provide adequately for their families without a second income.

 While Peronism itself is considered to be a combination of "progressive currents from socialism with strong nationalism", Eva and the Female Peronist Party were especially considered to represent the left-wing current of Peronism.
 In one of her speeches, Eva stated: "I am sectarian, yes, I do not deny it ...
 Could anyone deny me that right?
 Could anyone deny to the workers the humble privilege that I am more with them than with their bosses? ...
 My sectarianism is besides a compensation, a reparation.
 During a century the privileged were the exploiters of the working class.
 It is necessary that that be balanced with another century in which the privileged are the workers!"
-After her death, she was glorified by Peronists as a "the strong willed individual woman whose militant anti-oligarchic attitudes endeared her to the masses", and embraced by Revolutionary Peronism and the Montoneros, who became known for slogans such as "If Evita were alive today, she would be a Montonera", and argued that the ultimate goal of Peronism is to bring socialism to Argentina.
+After her death, she was glorified by Peronists as "the strong willed individual woman whose militant anti-oligarchic attitudes endeared her to the masses", and embraced by Revolutionary Peronism and the Montoneros, who became known for slogans such as "If Evita were alive today, she would be a Montonera", arguing that the ultimate goal of Peronism is to bring socialism to Argentina.